paulalewis/kotlin-age/README.md

 Abstract Game Library
 =====================

-This sofware is available under the MIT license.
+This software is available under the MIT license.
 See LICENSE.md.

 About
 -----